k1sul1/wp-libre-formbuilder/README.md

 The class `wplfb-child-container` is mandatory.

 ## Templates
-In addition to having just plain old <input> (and relatives) elements, you can provide a template that wraps your field.
+In addition to having wrapper fields, you can provide a template that wraps your field.
+Useful for adding boilerplate around the inputs allowing you to utilize the power of CSS frameworks like Bootstrap, Foundation, or Pure.
+Templates can't have configurable parameters.
+But you can probably use wrapper fields to achieve that and live.

 ```
 <div>